 - There was also self-sale into slavery in order to escape poverty and destitution (Exodus 21:2-6).

 - Kidnapping and piracy were criminal forms of slavery but not permitted among Jews (Exodus 21:16).

 Slavery existed among the Jews but was tempered and regulated by law.
+For example:

-The point of the law was to remind people that they did not own the land (nor the slaves), all belonged to God.
+The point of the Law was to remind people that they did not own the land (nor the slaves), all belonged to God.
 It also guaranteed that the original borders for each tribe would remain the same and no tribe would increase by commercial trade over the other.

 B. Among the Jews there were also other laws which protected female slaves and families from abuse.
 For example, if a female slave married her master or her master's son, she would be freed.
 If her master did not provide for her or divorced her, she would be freed (Exodus 21:7-11).

 Even foreign slaves purchased or captured in war were included in the covenant through circumcision and participation in the festivals and feast days (Exodus 12:44).